DiegoAraque21/BeatHop/README.md

 ### Score

-Depending on lives lost the percentage of the level when passed will be diffrent.
+Depending on how many lives the player has after completing the level, the percentage will variate.
 For example passing a level with 4 lives will give 80%.

 ### Story & Characters